How does transactional leadership work?

 The Bottom Line

-Many leaders nowadays are likely to move forward with transformational leadership style, however when it comes to accomplish short-term goals and daily tasks, transactional style can be more preferable.
+Many leaders nowadays are likely to move forward with a transformational leadership style, however when it comes to accomplishing short-term goals and daily tasks, a transactional style can be preferable.
 More flexibility in leadership and management can give leaders multiple perspectives to find the best resolve in different circumstances.

 If you are looking for a new way to give perks and punishments without losing team spirit and fairness, don't forget to design team building and meetings in a much funnier way.
 You should consider seeking support from online presentations like AhaSlides to make your activities more exciting and engaging.